 What is the 3MT Competition?

-Development of skills Participating in 3MT develops academic, presentation and research communication skills, while developing research candidates’ ability to effectively explain their research in a language appropriate to a non-specialist audience.
+Development of skills Participating in 3MT develops academic, presentation, and research communication skills while developing research candidates’ ability to effectively explain their research in a language appropriate to a non-specialist audience.

 Building research culture at the University.
-3MT provides a valuable opportunity for PhD candidates to come together, get to know one another and talk about their research.
+3MT provides a valuable opportunity for PhD candidates to come together, get to know one another, and talk about their research.

-Building external relations 3MT winners may go on to represent their university at Coimbra Group 3MT competition which provides an excellent networking and professional development opportunity.
+Building external relations 3MT winners may go on to represent their university at the Coimbra Group 3MT competition which provides an excellent networking and professional development opportunity.

 Coimbra Group 3MT Competition

 The Coimbra Group (CG) 3MT final takes place at the CG Annual Conference.
 Prior to this, each participating university must select its best candidate and send a video recording of the presentation to the Doctoral Studies Working Group (DS WG), who will then select, from these videos, the 3 finalists who will compete in a live competition at the CG Annual Conference.